Resources » PDF Basics » How to Extract, Split, Separate a Page from a PDF

 • Insert, delete, and edit PDF pages

-• So, if you want to extract a page to permanently remove it from the PDF, follow those prompts.
+• If you want to extract a page to permanently remove it from the PDF, follow those prompts.

 • Extract PDF pages for other uses